LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 The result of this trait definition is that types defining a ``size`` method and a ``get`` method can import this trait and have the following methods available as member methods: ``first``, ``second``, ``last``.
-For more information on defining and using traits, read the :ref:`traits` chapter of the Lasso Language Guide.
+For more information on defining and using traits, see the :ref:`traits` chapter.

 Query Expressions